sentenza/scala-algorithms/.github/ISSUE_TEMPLATE/feature.md

 > The feature should have a reason to exist: what do I need as the user described in the summary?<br>
 > This part details any detail that could not be passed by the **summary**.

+### Contributing Guidelines
+- Add the missing implementation
+- Add a test case in the specs
+- Don't be afraid to submit a new PR
+- Have fun!

 ### Acceptance Criteria

 1. If I do A =>